Sumerian religion: Major deities

-The majority of Sumerian deities belonged to a classification called the Anunna (“[offspring] of An”), whereas seven deities, including Enlil and Inanna, belonged to a group of “underworld judges" known as the Anunnaki (“[offspring] of An” + Ki).
+The majority of Sumerian deities belonged to a classification called the Anunna ("[offspring] of An"), whereas seven deities, including Enlil and Inanna, belonged to a group of "underworld judges" known as the Anunnaki ("[offspring] of An" + Ki).
 During the Third Dynasty of Ur, the Sumerian pantheon was said to include sixty times sixty (3600) deities.

 Enlil was the god of air, wind, and storm.
 He was also the chief god of the Sumerian pantheon and the patron deity of the city of Nippur.
 His primary consort was Ninlil, the goddess of the south wind, who was one of the patron deities of Nippur and was believed to reside in the same temple as Enlil.
 Ninurta was the son of Enlil and Ninlil.
 He was worshipped as the god of war, agriculture, and one of the Sumerian wind gods.
 He was the patron deity of Girsu and one of the patron deities of Lagash.
+"Sumerian cities each had their own gods but acknowledged the supremacy of...Enlil."

 Enki was god of freshwater, male fertility, and knowledge.
 His most important cult center was the E-abzu temple in the city of Eridu.
 He was the patron and creator of humanity and the sponsor of human culture.
 His primary consort was Ninhursag, the Sumerian goddess of the earth.
 Ninhursag was worshipped in the cities of Kesh and Adab.